 The Hinckley Institute was established in 1965 through the generous bequest of the Noble Foundation and Robert H. Hinckley.
 Robert H. Hinckley served in the Roosevelt Administration as Director of the Civilian Pilot Training Program, Assistant Secretary of Commerce, and Director of Contract Settlement.
 He later went on to found the American Broadcasting Company in 1946.
 “Every student a politician” was the dream of Robert H. Hinckley.
 The Hinckley Institute of Politics is dedicated to the fulfillment of that dream through the following programs:

 The intern program is the heart of the Hinckley Institute.
 The Institute provides internship opportunities for course credit in offices of elected officials, government agencies, non-profit organizations, and think tanks.
-The Hinckley Institute of Politics places more than 300 students every year in positions locally, internationally, at the Utah and Alaska State Legislatures, and in Washington, D.C.
+The Hinckley Institute of Politics places more than 300 students every year in positions locally, globally, at the Utah and Alaska State Legislatures, and in Washington, DC.

 Hinckley Forums enable students, faculty, and community members to discuss a broad range of political concepts with political experts several times each week.
-Past guests include President Bill Clinton, President Gerald Ford, Senator Orrin Hatch, Senator John McCain, Governor Michael Leavitt, and many other notable professionals.
+Past guests include President Bill Clinton, President Gerald Ford, Senator John McCain, Senator Joe Lieberman, Adobe Co-Founder John Warnock, and many other notable professionals.
 Hinckley Forums are broadcast weekly on KUER FM 90.1.

 Capital Encounter is a one-week program, targeted to students that cannot serve a regular, 15-week internship in Washington.
 Students spend an hour with a Supreme Court justice, visit with experts in national security, and also visit national monuments such as the Smithsonian and Gettysburg National Battlefield.